PerezChris99/Shoe-Haven/README.md

 The project has the following file structure:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   cssCopy codesneaker-website/  ├── index.html  ├── styles/  │   ├── main.css  │  ├── app.js  │    │     ├── images/  │   ├── sneaker1.jpg  │   ├── sneaker2.jpg  │   └── ...  ├── README.md  └── LICENSE   `

 *   index.html: The main HTML file that contains the structure of the website.

-*   styles/: Directory containing CSS files for styling.

-    *   main.css: Core styles for the website.
+* style.css: Core styles for the website.

-    *   responsive.css: Additional styles for responsive design.

-*   scripts/: Directory containing JavaScript files.

-    *   main.js: Core JavaScript functionality.
+* app.js: Core JavaScript functionality.

-    *   search.js: JavaScript for search and filter functionalities.

 *   images/: Directory containing images of the sneakers.